fluidjax/assets/docs/qredochain.md

 }
 ```

+All types asssets (Wallets, Groups, IDDocs etc), use the data structure detailed above, they have a different Payload in the last field, this is the way Protobuffers faciliates inheritence.

-There are two types of Assets
+There is also two other classes of Assets which can be represented within the above data structure:

 1. An immutable Asset, such as an IDDoc, which can’t be updated and only has a single version, Index(#4) is always equal to 1